arunkumarchauhan/novastrid/README.md

+- Text formatting have been testes on android and web both

 - Drag and drop have been tested on web(chrome)

-- Browse to upload tested on android and web
+- Browse to upload tested on android and web(chrome)

-- Text formatting have been testes on android and web both
+-Download file have been tested on android and web(chrome)